 Student loans aren’t the only tough decision to make come application time.
 Finding the right University to apply to and how to apply is a difficult process.
 It’s even harder knowing how to make your application a successful one.
-Here we lay down everything you need to know to complete and submit your UCAS form, and what to look out for along the way.

 When can I apply?

 UCAS Undergraduate Apply is currently open for 2017 entry.
 You can start preparing your application now.
 Submissions are accepted from 6 September.

 The deadline for most undergraduate courses is 15 January 2017, but you should check the course details to be sure.
 Some art and design courses may have a later deadline.
 Most courses in medicine, dentistry, veterinary medicine or veterinary science have an earlier deadline of 15 October 2016.
 Applications to Oxford and Cambridge University also require submissions by 15 October 2016.

 First you need to register.
 You’ll be asked to enter a buzzword, which links your application to your college or 6th form (ask your form tutor if you’re not sure what this is).
 If you’re applying independently, you just need to answer a few extra questions.
 Now you’re ready to get started.

 This includes your funding and sponsorship options, residential status and special needs or disabilities.
 Your email address is important so UCAS can notify you by email you when your application is updated.

 In this section, you need to let UCAS know how you’ll be funding your studies and give permission for UCAS to share your details with the relevant organisations.
 This just helps speed up your funding applications.